dcharmon/indieProject/DesignDocuments/userStories.md

 ### Logging (System Level) *
 As a developer/admin, I want user actions (login, add/edit/delete) logged so that I can monitor usage and troubleshoot issues.

+### View Armor & Effects Guide

+As an unregistered user, I want to view a list of available armor types and legendary effects so that I can better understand what gear is in the game and decide if I want to register to track my own collection.

 *Denotes MVP